Jaaaas/Cosmo/README.md

 ## Getting Started

 ### Prerequisites
-In order to use Cosmo you simply need to import the **JAR** into the project and you can use its features.
+In order to use Cosmo you simply need to import the **JAR** ( you can download it from here [Cosmo](https://github.com/Jaaaas/Cosmo/files/1296088/Cosmo-1.0.zip) or from the releases) into the project and you can use its features.

 ### Usage
 Cosmo is an annotation processor.
 The annotation that is used is **@CosmoGen**.
 The CosmoGen annotation has as RetentionPolicy **SOURCE**, so it is discarded by the compiler.